parflow/parflow/docs/user_manual/keys.rst

 defined on a grid consistent with the pressure field grid.
 Only the values needed for the patch are used.
 The choices **OverlandFlow** and **OverlandFlowPFB** both turn on fully-coupled overland flow routing as described in :cite:t:`KM06` and in :ref:`Overland Flow`.
-The key **OverlandFlow** corresponds to a **Value** key with a positive or negative value, to indicate uniform fluxes (such as rainfall or evapotranspiration) over the entire domain while the key **OverlandFlowPFB** allows a ``.pfb`` file to contain grid-based, spatially-variable fluxes.
-The choice ExactSolution specifies that an exact known solution is to be applied as a Dirichlet boundary condition on the respective patch.
+The key **OverlandFlow** corresponds to a **Value** key with a positive or negative value, to indicate uniform fluxes (such as rainfall or evapotranspiration) over the entire domain while the key **OverlandFlowPFB** allows a file to contain grid-based, spatially-variable fluxes.
+The **OverlandKinematic** and **OverlandDiffusive** both turn on an kinematic and diffusive wave overland flow routing boundary that solve Maning's equation in :ref:`Overland Flow` and do the upwinding internally (i.e. assuming that the user provides cell face slopes, as opposed to the traditional cell centered slopes).
+The key **SeepageFace** simulates a boundary that allows flow to exit but keeps the surface pressure at zero.
+The choice **ExactSolution** specifies that an exact known solution is to be applied as a Dirichlet boundary condition on the respective patch.
 Note that this does not change according to any cycle.
 Instead, time dependence is handled by evaluating at the time the boundary condition value is desired.
 The solution is specified by using a predefined function (choices are described below).
-NOTE: These last three types of boundary condition input is for Richards’ equation cases only!
+NOTE: These last six types of boundary condition input is for *Richards’ equation cases only!*

 .. container:: list